Tree Removal Cost

 Can a neighbour cut my tree without asking?

-If a tree overhangs onto your neighbour's property in the UK, then they are within their rights to cut anything that crosses the property boundary between you.
+If a tree overhangs onto your neighbour's property in the UK, then they are within their rights to cut back to the point of the boundary (but no further).
 However, they will also have to ask permission to cut a tree if it's in a conservation area or subject to a TPO.

 Do I need to replace my tree if it is protected?